thomaslegg/kipiplugins-kf5/README.md

 This port supercedes kipi-plugins-kde4.
 It replaces graphics/libkipiplugins and graphics/kipi-plugin-*

 This bundle installs kipi plugins for dropbox, facebook, flashexport, flickr, googleservices, imageshack, imgur, kmlexport, piwigo, printimages, rajce, remotestorage, sendimages, smug, yandexfotki.

-Next project is to update net/libmediawiki and net/libkvkontakte ports and will enable options to build these two plugins as well.